 Where do I take the copies to be bound?

 If you are a Masters candidate, find out from your department chair if the college department will deliver copies to be bound to the Periodicals Department.
 If they do not, bring the copies and a copy of your Business Office receipt to the Periodicals Department in Bell Library.
-If you are a Doctoral candidate, take your copies and a copy of your Business Office receipt to the Office of Graduate Studies.
-They will then bring the copies to the Periodicals Department.
+Doctoral candidates follow the requirements of the Office of Graduate Studies.

 Where is the Periodicals Department?

 The Periodicals Department is located in the Bell Library, in Room 112.
 When you enter the library, head straight past the Circulation Desk and the elevators through the double doors.
 The Continuing Resources and Discover Services Department is directly to your left as you pass through the double doors.
 You can see a map here.

 When will my thesis be ready?

 Shipments are sent to and returned from the bindery once per month.
 Depending on when you deliver your thesis or dissertation to the Continuing Resources and Discover Services Department, your college department, or the Office of Graduate Studies, it can take between six and eight weeks for your thesis or dissertation to be bound and returned to you.

 If you dropped off the thesis/dissertation in the Periodicals Department of the Library, the Periodicals Department will contact you once the shipment is returned and checked for binding quality.
 If your college department or the Office of Graduate Studies dropped off the thesis/dissertation, the Periodicals Department will contact that department directly.
 They will then distribute the copies.

 My thesis/dissertation has a CD to accompany it.
 What do I need to do differently?